 - A 17-year old girl without a father is an aberration.

-He snuck up behind me, asking if I was William Breazeale’s daughter.
-I jumped up, throwing my book up in the air, which sent my notes flying in all directions.
-We both paused for a minute, watching their graceful descent.
-I looked up at him, embarrassed, and tried to smile.
+He came up behind me, asking if I was William Breazeale’s daughter.
+My book slipped out of my hands when I jumped up, sending my notes flying in all directions.
+We both watched in silence as the pages drifted to the ground.
+I looked up at him and tried to smile.
 He didn’t smile back.
-He just told me, matter-of-factly, that the surgery went great and my dad was dying from pancreatic cancer.

-I slammed the front door behind me.
-His head shot up.
+I slammed the door behind me, and his head shot up.
 He hated it when I slammed the door.
-“Sorry, dad!”.
-Shit, did I wake you up?
+“Sorry, dad!”
+Did I wake you?
+God, Sorry.
 How are you feeling?”

-Why did I keep asking him that?
-What the hell is he going to say.
+I cringed every time I asked him that.
+What the hell was he going to say?
 “I feel amazing.
-That last can of Ensure you shot into my veins tasted awesome and is digesting perfectly.
-I can’t get up by myself anymore and have been waiting for you to get here so I can go to the bathroom.
+That last can of Ensure you shot into my veins tasted fantastic and is digesting perfectly.
+I’ve been tortured for the past hour because I’m too weak to make it to the bathroom.
 Other than that, I feel great.”

 He attempted to smile.
 “I’m fine.
 How was school?”

 “Fine.
 I have to go back, it’s only noon.
 I just came home to check on you”.